Best High-Yield Savings Accounts in July 2025

 Because the goal is to keep what you earn, the fact that this account doesn’t charge any monthly service fees is pretty enticing.
 As is the fact that they have an easy-to-use mobile app that can make managing your account simpler.

-CIT Bank is a division of First Citizens Bank, which has 125 years of banking experience.
+CIT Bank is a division of First Citizens Bank.

 Wealthfront Cash Account